Looking to spend the weekend in Goa? Here’s an amazing Goa 2 day holiday full of activities and places to see on your trip as

 Day 2 of your Goa 2 day trip- Visit historical sites

 On the second day of your Goa 2 day trip, head over to the various charming seaside forts in the city.
 Chapora fort is extremely famous and gorgeous too.
 You can trace the history of the Portuguese’s rule here, within these ruins.
 In fact, you will find signs of Portuguese cuisine even in Goan food.
 Fun fact: Did you know the chillies that are indispensable to Indian food today were actually introduced by the Portuguese?

 After visiting the fort, end your trip at one last visit to the beach at Vagator.
 This is a much more peaceful, remote beach where you can unwind and relax before you head back home.
 Alternatively, Vagator beach also does provide some water sports action, like speed boats and water scooters.
+For those who want to dive into water sports especially during this summer, you can try to search for something like wakeboarding near me.
 You can also hit the local markets here to pick up souvenirs on the way home.